robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

 * Automatic analysis and
 * Alarming.

-<b> AWS CloudTrail </b> lets you see who is doing what in the latest 90 days in your AWS infrastructure, and it is enabled by default.
+<b> AWS CloudTrail </b>
+It is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
+It lets you see who is doing what in the latest 90 days in your AWS infrastructure, and it is enabled by default.
 It is possible to direct events to:
 1. Amazon S3,
 2. Amazon CloudWatch Event Logs and
 3. Events